justloop/mongodb-transaction/README.md

 10. Make sure the mongodb is correctly started and ready to accept queries

-11. Repeat 5 - 7 to get result of 3 replication benchmark
+11. Repeat 5 - 7 to get result of 3 replication benchmark, Note that for 5, run load.sh to load data with sharding